Quantum harmonic oscillator in a time dependent noncommutative background: Expectation values and uncertainty relations

 Considering the rationally varying solution expressed in Eqn.(\ref{rat1}) and Eqn.(\ref{ratd}) subject to the constraint relation in Eqn.(\ref{ratc2}), we can derive the expression for the energy expectation value, with $n=m$, as follows

 In the limit $\delta\rightarrow\,0$ the above expression represents the energy that corresponds to the rational EP solution in \cite{SG1}, when $n=m$ is taken into consideration.
 Although the energy decays rationally over time in both cases, the coefficients of the decay are altered due to the removal of the modified term from the coordinate mapping relation (Eqn.[\ref{Pbop}]).
-This is also reflected from the graphical representation (Fig.[\ref{fig2}]) of the energy expression in Eqn.(\ref{Erat}) .
+In contrast to the observations in the previous example (Fig. 1), the graphical representation indicates that, at any given point, the energy associated with the generalized Bopp shift transformation surpasses that of the standard Bopp shift transformation.
+This discrepancy arises from the fact that the constants associated with the rational solution set adhere to the constraint relation in Eqn. (\ref{ratc2}) for the generalized system, whereas they conform to the constraint relation in Eqn. (\ref{ratc1}) for the standard system.